 Do you take insurance?
 How much does this cost?

 I don’t currently take insurance but am exploring the possibility.
-I’m working on a sliding scale currently that I’ve priced competitively.
-I also offer packages if you’re interested in seeing me more than once a month.
+In recognition of resource disparity, my fees are based on a sliding scale that I’ve priced competitively ($90 to $150).
+I trust you to be honest about your resources, and to value my time and skills so I will not ask for income verification.
+I offer packages if you’re interested in seeing me more than once a month (and stay tuned for facial acupuncture!).
 Email me and we can discuss.

 What if I’m scared of needles?